 Create attention-grabbing Google Search Ads

 Creating an attention-grabbing Google Search Ad can be more complicated than it seems.
 You need a compelling copy, an understanding of your customers, as well as the ability to highlight your brand’s unique qualities.
-So how do you go about implementing search ads best practices in your Google Text Ad?
+So how do you go about implementing search ads best practices in your Feed-Based Text Ads?

 To grab someone’s attention, you need to be in their line of sight in the first place.
 Therefore it is important to use the perfect keywords in your content, so you show up in relevant searches.
 On top of that, you should make sure the copy is flawlessly written and includes the product title, plus any other necessary details, like color or measurements.
 The message within the content should be short and snappy, as most people will simply scan over a page.